 We are an early commercial-stage biopharmaceutical company with a limited operating history upon which you can evaluate our business and prospects.
-We have a single product, FYARRO, approved for commercial sale by the FDA in November 2021 and we have generated net product sales of \$2.3 million for the three months ended March 31, 2022.
+We have a single product, FYARRO, approved for commercial sale by the FDA in November 2021 and we have generated net product sales of \$3.4 million and \$5.7 million for the three and six months ended June 30, 2022, respectively.
 We continue to incur significant research and development and other expenses related to our ongoing operations.
 We have not yet demonstrated an ability to overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, particularly in the biopharmaceutical area.
 Consequently, any predictions about our future performance may not be as accurate as they would be if we had a history of successfully developing and commercializing biopharmaceutical products.

 To date, we have devoted substantially all of our resources to research and development activities, business planning, establishing and maintaining our intellectual property portfolio, preparing for commercialization of FYARRO, hiring personnel, raising capital and providing general and administrative support for these operations.
 Our Phase 2 registrational study of our drug FYARRO (nab-sirolimus) (the "AMPECT trial") for advanced (metastatic or locally advanced) malignant perivascular epithelioid cell tumors ("PEComa") has been completed.
-A rolling New Drug Application (an "NDA") submission for our lead product candidate, FYARRO, was completed in May 2021, and the U.S. Food and Drug Administration (the "FDA") accepted our NDA in July 2021 and approved FYARRO for the treatment of advanced malignant PEComa in November 2021.
-Based on the AMPECT trial and emerging data for FYARRO in other solid tumors with tumor-agnostic Tuberous Sclerosis Complex 1 and 2 ("TSC1 & TSC2") alterations, and following discussions with the FDA, we opened enrollment for our tumor-agnostic registration-directed trial in cancers harboring TSC1 & TSC2 inactivating alterations in the first quarter of 2022.
-Our other programs are in early clinical research stages.
+A rolling New Drug Application (an "NDA") submission for FYARRO was completed in May 2021, and the U.S. Food and Drug Administration (the "FDA") accepted our NDA in July 2021 and approved FYARRO for the treatment of advanced malignant PEComa in November 2021.
+Based on the AMPECT trial and emerging data for FYARRO in other solid tumors with tumor-agnostic Tuberous Sclerosis Complex 1 and 2 ("TSC1 & TSC2") alterations, and following discussions with the FDA, we opened enrollment for our tumor-agnostic registration-directed Phase 2 trial ("PRECISION 1") in cancers harboring TSC1 & TSC2 inactivating alterations in the first quarter of 2022.
+Our other programs are in early preclinical research stages.